peterwinter/personal_website/content/blog/how-i-estimate-time.rst

 How I Estimate Time
 ###################

-:date: 2010-10-03 10:20
+:date: 2016-08-10 10:20
-:modified: 2010-10-04 18:40
+:modified: 2016-08-10 10:20
 :tags: thats, awesome
 :slug: how-I-estimate-time
 :authors: Peter B Winter
 :summary: A key aspect of working with other people is being able to accurately estimate how long it will take me to do something.
-I'll be in a meeting with my collaborators, talking, brainstorming, and making plans when someone will say: 'I like this idea, how long do you think it will take you to do it?'
+I'll be in a meeting with my collaborators, talking, brainstorming, and making plans when someone will say: "I like this idea, how long do you think it will take you to do it?"

 A key aspect of working with other people is being able to accurately estimate how long it will take me to do something.
-I'll be in a meeting with my collaborators, talking, brainstorming, and making plans when someone will say: 'I like this idea, how long do you think it will take you to do it?'
+I'll be in a meeting with my collaborators, talking, brainstorming, and making plans when someone will say: "I like this idea, how long do you think it will take you to do it?"

 Usually, at this point, a hypothetical completion date with no factual basis will pop into my head.
 Over 95% of the time, this estimate is radically optimistic.